galasa-dev/managers/galasa-managers-parent/galasa-managers-core-parent/dev.galasa.artifact.manager/src/main/java/dev/galasa/artifact/codesnippet_01.md

 String textContext = resources.streamAsString(is);
 ```

-From 0.8.0 of galasa you can now stream a string content directly by using the following:
+From Galasa 0.8.0 you can stream a string content directly by using the following code:

 ```
 String textContent = resources.retrieveFileAsString("/resources/textFiles/test1.txt");